 For more information about the TUANZ board please see our Board page .

 We have a vision that NZ will be in the top 10 countries for the use of digital technology.

 We are here to help our members make sense of the digital future.
 We’re the group helping our members make sense of the digital future through sharing experiences and knowledge about using current and new technology.

-TUANZ is the group helping users make sense of the digital future through sharing experiences and knowledge about current and new technology.
-It is the voice of its members and all users in a complex digital world.
-TUANZ is the only truly independent and representative voice for all users, both corporate and individual.
+We are the voice of our members and all users in a complex digital world.
+We’re the only truly independent and representative voice for all users, both corporate and individual.

 We know that connectivity is key to digital businesses, a growing digital economy and a force for social good.

 With our members we are investing in our future leaders to equip them to be the best they can be in their own careers, in our members businesses, and which is bringing vitality to our membership.